mirzu/headless-training-book/2_0-drupal-services.md

   'class' => 'RestfulFourwordBlogPostsResource__1_2',
   'authentication_types' => TRUE,
   'authentication_optional' => TRUE,
   'minor_version' => 2,
 );
 ```

-This is all the code you need to create your first endpoint.
-Your first endpoint will now be available at `/api/v1.2/blogposts`.
+This is all the code you need to create your new endpoint, which will be available at `/api/v1.2/blogposts`.

 It does the following: